GoogleCloudPlatform/java-docs-samples/spanner/opencensus/README.md

 # Cloud Spanner OpenCensus Sample

+>Note: OpenCensus project is deprecated.
+See [Sunsetting OpenCensus](https://opentelemetry.io/blog/2023/sunsetting-opencensus/).
+We recommend migrating to OpenTelemetry, the successor project.

 An example that demonstrates round-trip and query stats latency of [Google Cloud Spanner](https://cloud.google.com/spanner/) operations.

 This sample requires [Java](https://www.java.com/en/download/) and [Maven](http://maven.apache.org/) for building the application.